-Counterparties to SFTs shall report the details of SFTs they have concluded, as well as any modification or termination thereof, of SFTs, to a trade repository registered in accordance with Article 5 or recognised in accordance with Article 19.
-The details shall be reported no later than the working day following the conclusion, modification or termination of the transaction.
+1. Counterparties to SFTs shall report the details of any SFT they have concluded, as well as any modification or termination thereof, to a trade repository registered in accordance with Article 5 or recognised in accordance with Article 19.
+Those details shall be reported no later than the working day following the conclusion, modification or termination of the transaction.

-The reporting obligation shall apply to SFTs which:
+The reporting obligation laid down in the first subparagraph shall apply to SFTs which:

-- (a) were concluded before the date of application referred to in point (a) of Article 28(2) and remain outstanding on that date, if: - the remaining maturity of these SFTs on the date of application exceeds 180 days; or if - such SFTs have an open maturity and remain outstanding 180 days after the date of application; - (b) are concluded on or after the date of application referred to in point (a) of Article 28(2). - 1a.
-SFTs referred to in point (a) of the previous paragraph shall be reported within 190 days after the date of application referred to in point (a) of Article 28(2).
+- (a) were concluded before the relevant date of application referred to in point (a) of Article 33(2) and remain outstanding on that date, if: - (i) the remaining maturity of those SFTs on that date exceeds 180 days; or

-A counterparty which is subject to the reporting obligation may delegate the reporting of the details of SFTs.

-10197/15 JLF/CS/mf 25 DGG 1C F.N
+PE-CONS 41/15 MLB/NC/ra DGG1C

+- (ii) those SFTs have an open maturity and remain outstanding 180 days after that date; - (b) are concluded on or after the relevant date of application referred to in point (a) of Article 33(2).

+The SFTs referred to in point (a) of the second subparagraph shall be reported within 190 days of the relevant date of application referred to in point (a) of Article 33(2).

-Where a financial counterparty concludes a SFT with a non-financial counterparty which on its balance sheet dates does not exceed the limits of at least two of the three criteria defined in Article 3(3) of Directive 2013/34/EU12, the financial counterparty shall be responsible for reporting on behalf of both counterparties.
+- 2. A counterparty which is subject to the reporting obligation may delegate the reporting of the details of SFTs. - 3.
+Where a financial counterparty concludes an SFT with a non-financial counterparty which on its balance sheet dates does not exceed the limits of at least two of the three criteria laid down in Article 3(3) of Directive 2013/34/EU of the European Parliament and of the Council, the financial counterparty shall be responsible for reporting on behalf of both counterparties.